adamserafini/ni-recommend/README.md

 ## Todo

-Here are a few things I would look at if this were real and going into production:

 * Better error reporting.
 For example, at the moment we just tell the user the PREFERENCE_DATA is in the wrong schema and don't tell the user how it might be fixed.
 * Better handling of degenerate cases - in particular the case where no data is available.
 In that case we should recommend some sensible defaults or tell the user there isn't enough data to make recommendations.
 * The ItemRecommender is written for simplicity and understanding of the reader,